Words by Simon Difford

 "Remember that one egg white will do, whether you are mixing for two or a dozen guests.
 Be strenuous in your shaking whenever there is white of egg or cream in a mixture.
 Shake, brother, shake, and then some more for good measure."

 If adding egg - something that I advocate - then it is certainly important to achieve an emulsion so generating the desired smooth mouthfeel and frothy head, and like Stanley Clisby Arthur, I'd advocate shaking hard but I also recommend you use the dry shake technique and less elbow grease.
-When he says "one egg white will do for two or a dozen guests" he is right in as much as too much egg white is a bad thing and quarter of the white of a medium sized egg is more than enough.
+When he says "one egg white will do for two or a dozen guests" he is right in as much as too much egg white is a bad thing and a third of the white of a medium-sized egg is more than enough.

 Famous New Orleans Drinks and How to Mix 'em

 Alexander - original gin based

 Alexander' Big Brother - gin based with triple sec and blue curaçao

 Alexander's Sister - gin based with crème de menthe

 Brandy Alexander - cognac based